Integrate NetBird with MDM & EDR Platforms

 With the rise of remote work, endpoints often operate outside the traditional corporate network perimeter, making them more vulnerable to attacks.
 EDR provides a layer of security that is not dependent on the physical location of the endpoint, thus extending protection to remote workers and their devices.

-NetBird integrates with major EDR platforms to restrict network access only to devices managed by the company's IT department.
-With the integration enabled, NetBird synchronizes the list of devices managed by the EDR platform via the API and checks the presence of the EDR agent on the device, blocking access to the network if the agent is not installed.
+NetBird integrates with major EDR and MDM platforms to restrict network access only to devices managed by the company's IT department.
+With the integration enabled, NetBird synchronizes the list of devices managed by the MDM or EDR platform via the API and checks the presence of the MDM or EDR agent on the device, blocking access to the network if the agent is not installed or not compliant with the organization's security policies.

-NetBird doesn't apply the EDR checks to all devices in the network.
+NetBird doesn't apply the MDM and EDR checks to all devices in the network.
 Instead, you can select specific groups of devices for the checks to apply.

 Supported EDR Platforms